hospitaljobsin/hospitaljobsin/README.md

 # TODO: E2E:
 - add a new e2e docker compose service called playwright and run that service itself (with a docker container) this will skip the need to install playwright binaries every time (checkout fullstack-fastapi-example for reference)

+ the webauthn mocks are working fine, we are facing issues with the public credential key and private keys only. we need to generate a valid public-private key pair and we will be set..